How to Communicate With Your Job Candidates

 Among job-searching candidates currently, the biggest complaint is the disrespect with which they are treated by HR offices.
 Unfortunately, no communication, or "ghosting," appears to be the norm.
 This leaves applicants wondering if you have even received their job application materials.

 If the candidate takes time to participate in an interview, the candidate expects feedback following the interview so that he or she understands the ongoing status of your recruitment process.
 Veiled in unshared mystery, every employer takes a different path to hiring employees.
 Your candidates deserve to know yours.

 Yes, employers are very busy.
 You are also currently swamped with applications for every job you post.
 But communication with your candidates is critical to your status as an employer of choice.

 Many employers disagree with this advice, but it is recommended that you call a candidate as soon as you determine that the candidate is not the right person for the job.
 Many employers wait until the end of the interview cycle, perhaps as long as waiting for a new employee to start the job, to notify unsuccessful candidates.

 This behavior is disrespectful and not congruent with the actions of an employer of choice.
 Let candidates know as soon as you know.
-Any other actions will also encourage you to "settle" for a probably less than superior employee.
-(Employers cite the old rationale about the one in the hand—and many disagree—vehemently that this is how to treat candidates.)
+Any other actions will also encourage you to "settle" for a probably less-than-superior employee.
+(Employers cite the old rationale about the "bird in the hand," but many disagree vehemently that this is how to treat candidates.)

 The only caveat here is that if you have determined a person is both well-qualified and a good cultural fit, call the applicant to let him or her know the status of their application.
 Tell the applicant that they are still being considered for the position, but that you still have several other qualified candidates to interview.
 This takes your qualified candidates out of limbo.